 The graph below shows the changes in municipal and education tax combined for all residential and non-residential properties.
-The graph shows that the majority of property owners will experience less than a 4% increase in overall property taxes.
+The graph shows that the majority of property owners will experience a 2-6% increase in overall property taxes.
+Even though the overall combined increase is 9.3% (4.3% municipal and 5.0% education), year over year growth has help spread this burden over more properties so the effect is significantly less.